OxfordSKA/OSKAR/INSTALL.md

     http://oskar.oerc.ox.ac.uk/

-# 2. Dependencies
+# 2. Building OSKAR

+This section describes the steps needed to build and install OSKAR from source.

+## 2.1.
+Dependencies

 If GPU acceleration is required, an NVIDIA GPU with CUDA 5.5 or later (and associated NVIDIA CUDA driver) must be installed.
 If the graphical user interface (GUI) is required, Qt must also be installed.
 Additionally, the casacore libraries must be present if Measurement Sets are to be exported.
+Note that these dependencies are required only if building from source, not if using a pre-built package.

 The dependencies are: